SHOCKER! I Had CAUGHT Ram Rahim Singh Having SEX With Daughter Honeypreet, Claims Son-in-law Vishwas

 How Honeypreet Became His Daughter..

-According to Hindustan Times, "Priyanka (Honeypreet) was given her present name after the dera chief got her married to Vishwas Gupta, a Dera follower from Sirsa, in 1999.
+According to Hindustan Times, "Priyanka (Honeypreet) was given her present name after the Dera chief got her married to Vishwas Gupta, a Dera follower from Sirsa, in 1999.

 He Adopted Her In 2009